To force air and oxygen into livewells to keep fish or bait alive. Also, to force air under the running surface of a hull.

 Above deck in the rigging.

-aluminum fish boat
+aluminium fish boat

 Center section of a boat.